 When you sign up, you get 1 audiobook and 2 Audible Originals each month.
 Exchanges are easy, and you can swap out any audiobook you don’t like.
 Just download the Audible app, put on your headphones, and escape into your next adventure while on your next long-haul flight.

 I especially like using this product when I’m exercising.
 Sometimes I can barely drag myself to a gym or go on a jog.
 Knowing that I will have a good read while I run makes it easier to get going and pass the time.

 Forget corded headphones!
 These in-ear Bluetooth headphones allow you to listen to your audiobooks, movies, and even take phone calls without being tethered to your device.
 And having them fit over your ears helps keep them in place, unlike a lot of earbuds out there.
 ‘Nuff said.
 This is the latest evolution of earphones.

-Have your ever played “find the hair dryer” in a hotel room?
+Have you ever played “find the hairdryer” in a hotel room?
 Sometimes it’s in the closet, sometimes in one of many draws.
 Sometimes you have to ask housekeeping for one.
 And once you find the hairdryer it can have so little power that you might as well just leave your hair to air-dry.
 This little compact creature has the perfect power for drying and is so small that it barely takes up any space.